cosmo666/Bottell/README.md

 # Bottell
-Web Browser Chatbot Using Google-DialogueFlow and Chrome Extension for it.
+Web Browser Chatbot Using Google-DialogueFlow.
+Widget that works as Chrome Extension.